Only 12 days later, on April 12, 1976, Wayne relinquished his 10% stake in the company for $800.

 In November 1997 Stanford University received as a donation the historical archives for the early history of Apple Computer.

-♦ On December 13, 2011 Sotheby's sold as lot 244 in their Fine Books and Manuscripts sale in New York Wayne's copy of the original contract document for $1,594,500, including buyer's premium, to Cisneros Corporation CEO Eduardo Cisneros.
-This was the highest price paid to date for anything related to the history of computing.
+♦ On December 13, 2011 Sotheby's sold as lot 244 in their Fine Books and Manuscripts sale in New York Wayne's copy of the original Apple contract document for $1,594,500, including buyer's premium, to Cisneros Corporation CEO Eduardo Cisneros.
+This was the highest price paid to date for any document or artifact related to the history of computing.